1 Hour / 1 CE

 • Intended Audience

-This training is designed for mental health and forensic professionals who have intermediate to advanced experience in violence risk assessment, forensic evaluation, and risk management.
-The focus is on deepening understanding of the causes and patterns of past violent behavior to enhance future prevention strategies.
-Participants typically work in settings where violence risk is a significant concern, such as correctional facilities, forensic psychiatric units, law enforcement, and clinical or social service agencies.
+This training is intended for mental health and forensic professionals who specialize in violence risk assessment, forensic evaluation, and risk management, with a focus on understanding the causes and patterns of past violent behavior to inform future prevention strategies.
+It is designed to deepen expertise in evaluating and managing violence risk and is suitable for those involved in high-risk casework and prevention efforts.

 • Experience Level